2026 media diet

 news

-- ny times - the new york times isn’t a news organization any more. they’re a technology company that carries the news and they’re exhibiting all of the trappings of a tech company. they want to pester you with ads constantly, they want to upsell you to get the games subscription, etc. make no mistake, they are no longer the gray lady with purported liberal leanings. they are as rapacious as pretty much all Si valley tech is. all that said, they fact check and they have reporters all over the place. this costs money. at least now they came out with the family pack and i can have my own wordle.
+- ny times - the new york times isn’t a news organization any more. they’re a technology company that carries the news and they’re exhibiting all of the trappings of a tech company. they want to pester you with ads constantly, they want to upsell you to get the games subscription, etc. make no mistake, they are no longer the gray lady with purportedly centrist liberal leanings. they are as rapacious as pretty much all Si valley tech is. all that said, they fact check and they have reporters all over the place. this costs money. at least now they came out with the family pack and i can have my own wordle.

 - the economist - when you need a perspective that isn’t shoved up the posterior of the current US administration, you probably need to get outside the US. these folks have a slightly right of center, economically conservative perspective with something approximating a moral compass. again, they have knowledgeable reporters covering pretty much every corner of the globe and this costs money. they’re not cheap, but they’re really good. anybody who says they can keep up with the print version of this magazine is totally full of shit. i read this online and triangulate as appropriate.